 Trap/Neuter/Return (TNR) Trap/Neuter/Return (TNR) is a humane method of reducing the population of feral and stray cats over time.
 Cats already living outdoors are humanely trapped, evaluated, spayed or neutered, and vaccinated.
 After recovery, the cats are returned to their familiar habitat and cared for by the property owner or volunteers.
 Cat populations are gradually reduced.
-In the past 3 years, HCF has altered over 2500 cats through our TNR program.
+Since 2005, we have helped over 9,500 cats be spayed or neutered.

 How can I get help with TNR?
 Do you know of a colony of feral cats that needs help?
 The Hundred Cat Foundation will guide you through the TNR process and when possible work side by side with you not only on the original TNR phase but continue to offer support and networking for feral colony management after the colony is stable.
-Currently, our waiting list for assistance is quite long.
 We also offer guidance and assistance with do-it-yourself TNR projects.
 Click here to learn how to start your own TNR program.
-If you are caring for feral cats and are concerned about them having adequate shelter over the winter, please consider making them an insulated shelter.
-Feel free to email us for directions, dimensions or any other questions you have.
-Your shelter should be filled with straw because it does not hold moisture and acts as an insulator.

 |